 And don’t forget upselling and cross-sell methods; these are key strategies for increasing AOV, and can be especially effective during the holiday season when people are looking to buy gifts for loved ones – or just deals for themselves in your online store.

 It will be hectic – no doubt about that.
 You will have a lot more visitors to your business site, which means more questions and inquiries.
-Make sure you are prepared for the influx of questions by:

-- getting more agents to help you deal with upcoming sales
+get more agents to help you deal with upcoming sales

 If you want your customers to have a positive experience on your site and are able to get the information they need in a timely manner, you need to get prepared for the increased volume of customer support inquiries during the Black Friday period.

-#2 Optimize your website for speed
+#2 Optimize your site speed

 A fast website is a must-have, not just during the Black Friday season but all year round.
 But it becomes even more important when you have a surge in traffic and people are trying to purchase items from your site.